jyoung4242/articles/pathfinding/pathfindingpart1.md

 ## Pathfinding, what is it

 Quick research on pathfinding gives a plethora of resources discussing it.
 Pathfinding is calculating the shortest path through some
 'network'.
-That network can be tiles on a game level, it could be roads across the country, it could be ailses and desks in an office, etc etc.
+That network can be tiles on a game level, it could be roads across the country, it could be aisles and desks in an office, etc etc.

 Pathfinding is also a algorithm tool to calculate the shortest path through a graph network.
 A graph network is a series of nodes and